 - Studio Tours for First Year Program and Transfer Students

-- First Year Program Exhibition – early April, Union Art Gallery
+- FYP Exhibition – early April, Union Art Gallery

 Courses consist of 15 credits/5 courses designed to support one another conceptually and technically.